olafsh/olaf-android/README.md

-# OLAF Library for Android
+# OLAF SDK for Android